 The exception to this requirement are herds who in 2023 are in year four or year five of the test negative pathway.
 These are herds since 2019 have completed three previous VRAMPs.
 If unsure about your requirement to complete either a VRAMP (or a whole herd test) in 2023 please consult your vet who can help and advise you.

-The ICBF screen for the Johne’s programme for every participating herd (https://johnes.icbf.com) displays whether a VRAMP is required and funded, or exempted, or already completed.
+The ICBF screen for the Johne’s programme for every participating herd (https://johnes.icbf.com) displays whether a VRAMP or whole herd test is required or funded, exempted, or already completed.

-Research conducted by Animal Health Ireland last year suggests that most farmers find it most convenient, and vets to be most available, to do the VRAMP during the winter housing period.
-However, a VRAMP can be done at any time of the year, although it is best done well before calving to allow time to make changes and plan for calving.
-Calving is when you can make the most impact on reducing the spread of Johne’s disease.
+A VRAMP can be done at anytime of the year but our experience suggests that most farmers and vets find it most convenient to complete during the winter housing period.
+However it is best done before calving to allow time to make changes.
+Calving is when you can make most impact on reducing the spread of Johne’s disease.

-You will not receive testing assistance from your milk processor if the VRAMP is not done, talk to your vet now to arrange your 2022 VRAMP.
+NOTE: You will not receive testing assistance from your milk processor if the VRAMP is not done.